 - Which type of second antenna should you get?

-- Antenna coaxial cable — these should be of the same length and type
+- Antenna coaxial cable — these should be of the same length and type for both antennas!

-- Amplifying your antenna line
+- Whether you want to amplify your antenna line or not

 If you’re vertically stacking your antennas on the same mast, your configuration might look similar to the diagram below.